-In the second half of each year, the Accountant starts preparing the budget estimates as part of the Business Plan for the following year.
+In the second half of each year, the Account at some preparing the budget estimates as part of the Business Plan for the following year.
 The process includes:

 - considering operational costs

 - setting payroll costs

 - estimating grant and other income

 - considering capital project expenditure

 - recommending fee changes.